 - Agent Orange Exposure on Navy/Coast Guard Ships in Blue Waters around Vietnam and Cambodia, effective Jan 1, 2020, if you have any of the presumptive diseases this tells you how to file and get compensation.

-- Agent Orange Exposure at USAF Military Bases in Thailand AT THIS TIME is only afforded to those who can prove beyond a shadow of a doubt that you worked along the base perimeter via orders or performance reviews, etc might be awarded compensation.
+- Agent Orange Exposure at USAF Military Bases in Thailand AT THIS TIME is only afforded to those who can prove beyond a shadow of a doubt that you worked along the base perimeter via orders or performance reviews.
 For those of us who were exposed but do not have orders or records of walking the perimeter we must never give up!!
-Continue to fight the decline letters from the VA and push your US Representatives and Senators to pass the legislation before them for Agent Orange Exposure at Thailand Air Force Bases, House Bill HR-4843 and Senate Bill S-2105.
+Continue to fight the decline letters from the VA and push your US Representatives and Senators to pass the legislation before them for Agent Orange Exposure at Thailand Air Force Bases, House Bill HR-2201 and Senate Bill S-1381 - see info below on how to contact your legislators.

 - Public Health on Exposures - Use this site to get information on who should apply for the Agent Orange Registry Medical Exam and who to contact to make it happen.
 If you were in Southeast Asia from Feb 28, 1961 to May 7, 1975 you need to have the exam!!